Level 6

 Why study this degree at University Centre South Essex?

-- The course Includes script writing not just drawing
+The course includes script writing and life drawing sessions.

-- Excellent industry recognised speakers Fraser McLean, Andy Wyatt, Miles Low and more
+Excellent industry recognised speakers Fraser McLean, Andy Wyatt, Jennifer Kidd.

-- You will get the choice of trips to London, LA, Tokyo, New York, Stuttgart or New Zealand
+You will also embark on a trip in the third year to LA, Tokyo, New York, Stuttgart or New Zealand (this is self-funded and not part of your degree fees).

-The industry requires quality content in the form of images and words, with directors such as Sylvain Chomet, Wes Anderson and Gore Verbinski showing that animation is just as viable as live-action.
-BA (Hons) Digital Animation is for students who are passionate about animation, who may not want to be just animators, but are interested in background design, character design and script writing.
-BA (Hons) Digital Animation will provide the skills to become an innovative communicator and observer – central to the industry's future.
+The industry requires quality content in the form of images and words, with directors such as Sylvain Chomet, Domee Shi and Kemp Powers showing that animation is just as viable as live-action.
+BA (Hons) Animation is for students who are passionate about animation, who may not want to be just animators, but are interested in background design, character design and script writing.
+BA (Hons) Animation will provide the skills to become an innovative communicator and observer – central to the industry's future.

-BA (Hons) Digital Animation aims to provide you with the knowledge and skills required to be a Digital Animation professional.
+BA (Hons) Animation aims to provide you with the knowledge and skills required to be ready for the animation industry.
 The programme helps you to develop skills in script writing, character design, background design, visual communication, digital design, animation processes and story writing.

 Entry Requirements